Seirdy/seirdy.one/content/posts/website-best-practices.md

 Don't boost engagement by giving readers information they didn't ask for; earn engagement with good content, and let readers navigate to your other pages _after_ they've decided they want to read more.

 ### Line length

+As words-per-line decrease (by increasing zoom or narrowing the viewport), line lengths grow more varied.
+Justifying text will cause uncomfortable amounts of whitespace.
+In fact, <q cite="https://www.w3.org/TR/WCAG22/#visual-presentation">Text is not justified</q> is explicitly mentioned in the WCAG Success Criterion 1.4.8.

 The WCAG recommends a max line length of 80 characters (40 characters for <abbr title="Chinese, Japanese, and Korean">CJK</abbr> languages) as [a AAA success criterion (SC 1.4.8)](https://www.w3.org/TR/WCAG22/#visual-presentation).
 However, studies seem to have mixed results; some people find it easier to read lines around 90 characters long, while others struggle beyond the 50-character mark.
 I think the WCAG over-simplified a complex issue.
 Then again, the AAA level was never intended to be a requirement.